Our approach to homelessness

 Who we support

-We fund services that support people who are:
+We fund services that help people who are:

-Helping people early is called homelessness prevention or diversion.
-Our goal is to keep all South Australians safe, connected and with a place to call home.
+Our goal is simple: to ensure all South Australians are safe, connected and with a place to call home.

 How we work